-You read about people earning huge salaries who are in debt, so how can you pay off debt fast on a low income if high earners can’t manage their money?
+You read about people earning huge salaries who are in debt.
+So how can you pay off debt quickly with almost no money if high earners can’t manage their money?

 How do you actually continue to live and enjoy life whilst becoming debt free if those with much more money than you struggle with debt?

-The thing is, it doesn’t matter if you earn a lot or are on a low income, if you spend more than you earn you get into debt.
+The thing is, it doesn’t matter if you earn a lot or are on a low income.
+If you don’t live within your means and spend more than you earn then you get into debt.

 Having a load of debt is a horrible feeling.
-You can lose sleep worrying about how you going to pay off your debt being on a low income.
+You can lose sleep worrying about money and how you going to pay off your debt being on a low income.

 It can increase your stress levels which is really not good for your health.